AshkIza/cloudNativeApp/README.md

 3- **spring-mongodb-api** : docker image of a Spring Boot application (MVC, Spring data-mongodb) with MongoDB as the database.
         This will be a RESTful endpoint to access NoSQL data (MongoDB collections)

+4- **MySQL and MongoDB docker imgages** : They act as database servers.
+   In case of Docker engine deployments, we use **dockervolume** in the host machine as the data volume.
+If you don't have this directory. you can create it by running 'mkdir -p dockervolume'

 -----------------------------------------------------------------------------------------------------------------------------------